codingMustache/codingMustache/README.md

 ## Joke of the Day

-A termite walks into a bar and asks “Is the bar tender here?”
+Why does Superman get invited to dinners?
+Because he is a Supperhero.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. Hard Disk Drive
+ 1. 2008
- 2. Central Processing Unit
+ 2. 1999
- 3. Graphics Processing Unit
+ 3. 2005
- 4. Motherboard
+ 4. 2002

 <details>
   <summary>Answer</summary>
-  Motherboard
+  2005
 </details>